amirrezaask/Modus-Vivendi-VSCode/README.md

 [Original Modus-Vivendi VSCode Theme](https://github.com/ronniedroid/modus-vivendi-vscode)

 This theme is our best effort to replicate his theme from emacs and is not perfect.
+This theme is still yet to be published, and be available on the Visual Studio Code Marketplace.

 **Enjoy!**